Raspberry Cream Cheese Frosting

 • Switch up the fruit.
 Change up the jam to incorporate your favorite berry or other fruit.
 Try using strawberry, blueberry, or even apple jam.
 Lemon zest or lemon curd make great additions to this recipe.

 • Add flavor.
-Another easy way to customize is to add chocolate or white chocolate.
+Another easy way to customize this recipe is to add chocolate or white chocolate.
 In my opinion, white chocolate and raspberry is a match made in heaven!
 You can also switch up the vanilla with a dash of almond, coconut, or lemon extract.

 More Frosting Recipes